veganaize/closure-compiler/JS-Modules.md

 During compilation, the compiler normalizes and inlines all of these disparate module by rewriting them into a form where the remaining passes can understand and optimize them fully.
 This is equivalent functionality to other module bundlers.
 You can use multiple modules types in a single compilation.

-CommonJS and ES6 Modules are file based and a module is imported by it's path.
+CommonJS and ES6 Modules are file based and a module is imported by its path.
 Paths must be absolute or relative and omit the file extension:

  * `import foo from './folder/source'`
  * `import foo from '/folder/source'`